bramley/phplist-plugin-segment/README.md

 * Does not take account of excluded lists when calculating the number of subscribers
 * Allow a subscriber to be selected if ANY condition is true, rather than ALL conditions
-* Use multi-select for select lists, radio buttons to allow multiple target values
 * Add link clicking to Campaign Activity

 ## Donation ##